-Study C5241004 demonstrated that the disposition of sisunatovir was affected by moderate to strong inhibitors and inducers of CYP3A4.
+Study C5241004 demonstrated that the disposition of sisunatovir is affected by moderate to strong inhibitors and inducers of CYP3A4.
 Furthermore, sisunatovir was demonstrated to be a moderate inhibitor of CYP3A4, so dose adjustments for compounds that are sensitive substrates for CYP3A4 may need to be considered.

-In an RSV challenge study (C5241002), sisunatovir treatment resulted in a statistically significant reduction in AUC of RSV viral load compared with placebo; 55.25% ($p=0.007$) and 63.05% ($p=0.002$) for the 200 mg and 350 mg sisunatovir dose groups, respectively (dosed every 12 hrs [Q12H] for 5 days).
+In an RSV challenge study, sisunatovir treatment resulted in a statistically significant reduction in AUC of RSV viral load compared with placebo; 55.25% (p=0.007) and 63.05% (p=0.002) for the [REDACTED] mg and [REDACTED] mg sisunatovir dose groups respectively (dosed [REDACTED] for [REDACTED] days).
 Results for the AUC of total symptom score were consistent with the viral load AUC.
-Geometric mean AUCs of total symptom score were 195.56, 30.79, and 31.76 hrs × score for placebo, 200 mg sisunatovir and 350 mg sisunatovir, respectively.
-The reduction in AUCs of total symptom score compared with placebo was statistically significant for both sisunatovir treatment groups; $p=0.009$ (84.26%) and $p=0.002$ (83.76%), (Wilcoxon Rank-Sum test) for the 200 mg and 350 mg sisunatovir dose groups, respectively.
+Geometric mean AUCs of total symptom score were 195.56, 30.79 and 31.76 hours x score for placebo, [REDACTED] mg sisunatovir and [REDACTED] mg sisunatovir, respectively.
+The reduction in AUCs of total symptom score compared with placebo was statistically significant for both sisunatovir treatment groups; p=0.009 (84.26%) and p=0.002 (83.76%), (Wilcoxon Rank Sum test) for the [REDACTED] mg and [REDACTED] mg sisunatovir dose groups, respectively.

-No participant in Study C5241001 had a QTcF interval change from baseline > 30 ms. Furthermore, no significant QTc prolongation was detected in C-QT analyses performed in SAD participants (C5241001), MAD participants (C5241001) or DDI study participants (C5241004).
+No participant in Study C5241001 had a QTcF interval change from baseline >30 msec.
+Furthermore, no significant QTc prolongation was detected in C-QT analyses performed in SAD participants (C5241001), MAD participants (C5241001) or DDI study participants (C5241004).

-More detailed information about results of clinical studies for sisunatovir may be found in the IB.
+More detailed information about results of clinical studies for sisunatovir may be found in the IB, which is the SRSD for this study.